 1968: The Bruins score three goals in the final 2:31 of the game to defeat Montreal 3-1 and clinch their first trip to the Stanley Cup Playoffs in nine years.
 Fred Stanfield ties the game at 17:38, Derek Sanderson puts Boston ahead at 18:45 and Phil Esposito scores again at 19:39.
 The Bruins go on to make the playoffs for 29 straight years.

-1990: Wayne Gretzky scores a goal and has two assists to lead the Los Angeles Kings to a 5-4 victory against the Bruins at Boston Garden.
-Gretzky's goal is his 40th; he sets an NHL record for consecutive seasons with 40 or more goals.
+1990: Gretzky, now playing for the Kings, scores a goal and has two assists in a 5-4 victory against the Bruins at Boston Garden.
+The goal in Gretzky's 40th; he sets an NHL record for consecutive seasons with at least 40 goals.
 He also reaches 100 assists for the 10th season, another NHL record.

 1992: Joe Mullen of the Pittsburgh Penguins becomes the first U.S.-born player to score his 400th NHL goal.
 Mullen has a goal and two assists in the Penguins' 6-5 victory against the Edmonton Oilers.
 He's the 39th NHL player to score 400 goals.

-1996: Mike Gartner scores two goals to help the Maple Leafs defeat the Vancouver Canucks 4-2 at Maple Leaf Gardens.
+1996: Mike Gartner scores two goals to help Toronto defeat the Vancouver Canucks 4-2 at Maple Leaf Gardens.
 Gartner becomes a 30-goal scorer for the 16th time in his NHL career, extending his own record.

 Video: Mike Gartner had 17 seasons with 30-plus goals

-2001: Mats Sundin becomes the NHL's all-time leading scorer among players born in Sweden when he has two assists and an empty-net goal in the Maple Leafs 5-3 road win against the Florida Panthers.
+2001: Mats Sundin becomes the NHL's all-time leading scorer among players born in Sweden when he has two assists and an empty-net goal in the visiting Maple Leafs' 5-3 win against the Florida Panthers.
 The three-point night gives Sundin 857, surpassing the mark held by Tomas Sandstrom.

 2015: Andrew Hammond makes 35 saves in the Ottawa Senators' 2-1 overtime win against the Carolina Hurricanes.
 Hammond improves to 11-0-1 since making his first NHL start on Feb.
 18, becoming the second goaltender in NHL history to allow two or fewer goals in each of his first 12 career starts.
 He equals the mark set by Boston's Frank Brimsek in 1938-39.